Progressive Conservative Party of Newfoundland and Labrador

 The Progressive Conservative Party of Newfoundland and Labrador is a provincial political party in Newfoundland and Labrador, Canada.
-The party was founded in 1949 and most recently formed the Government of Newfoundland and Labrador from the 2003 general election until the 2015 general election.
-The party has served as the official opposition to the government of Newfoundland and Labrador since 14 December 2015.
-On 31 March 2021, MHA David Brazil was appointed interim leader.
+The party was founded in 1949 and has formed the Government of Newfoundland and Labrador since the 2025 general election, with leader Tony Wakeham as premier.

 History

 Origins

 The party originated before Newfoundland's confederation with Canada as the Responsible Government League (RGL).
 The RGL campaigned for responsible government to return to Newfoundland, after being suspended in 1934.
 In the 1948 referendum, Newfoundland narrowly voted to join Canada as its tenth province.
-Following the referendum, federal parties started organizing in Newfoundland and most members of the RGL decided to align themselves with the Progressive Conservative Party of Canada, to form the Progressive Conservative Party of Newfoundland.
+Following the referendum, federal parties started organizing in Newfoundland; further, most members of the RGL decided to align themselves with the Progressive Conservative Party of Canada, to form the Progressive Conservative Party of Newfoundland.